kariasmith/potential-unicorn-rainbow-farts/html-books/readme.md

 A DTD is a Document Type Definition.

 A DTD defines the structure and the legal elements and attributes of an XML document.
 HTML standard is called "strict", only uses valid HTML markup.
 "Transitional" DTD for backwards compatibility.

+Three parts: DTD, Head, Body

 Understanding vertical-align, or "How (Not) To Vertically Center Content" by Gavin Kistner.